tempertemper/www.tempertemper.net/src/site/posts/2018-09-20--safari-tab-icons.md

 But I have a bad habit.
 I leave a *lot* of tabs open at any given time.
 And that means I have to scan through a lot of tabs to find the one I'm looking for.
 Scanning text is pretty hard – you have to read at least one word from each of the tabs, and when they're moving as you scroll through, it's even trickier!

 Chrome and Firefox have a solution: icons (favicons, to give them their proper name) in the tabs; this makes it quick and easy to identify that page you're looking for.
-Safari *used* to show favicons, but they removed them in—I assume—a bid to keep the UI as clean as possible.
+Safari *used* to show favicons, but they removed them in---I assume---a bid to keep the UI as clean as possible.

 In August of last year [Daring Fireball wondered](https://daringfireball.net/2017/08/safari_should_display_favicons_in_its_tabs) how many users were choosing Chrome over Safari simply because it showed favicons in the tab: